Architecture

 Every query follows this exact sequence:

-QueryRequest(vector, k, nprobes, text) is serialised with bincode and hashed with xxh3 to produce a deterministicQueryHash. - Build the cache key.
+QueryRequest(vector, vectors, k, nprobes, text, include_vector) are serialised with bincode and hashed with xxh3 to produce a deterministicQueryHash.include_vectoris part of the key because a full and a vector-light result for the same search are different payloads that must not collide.
+Thesemantic_cachecontrol block is deliberately excluded so toggling it does not split otherwise-identical exact-cache entries. - Build the cache key.
 The key is a tuple of

 query_duration_secondshistogram.